 The SmarterMeasure assessment is tied to the grade book.
 As students exit the assessment, whether they complete it in full or have used the Stop and Return Later button, students will be notified and the grade book will automatically update based on the percentage of the assessment they have completed.
 Students are not graded on their scores in the individual sections.

-The SmarterMeasure discussion assignment consists of three discussion topics – help seeking, learning styles, and reason.
-Students are to post on each of these topics and then respond to a classmate.
+Students are to post on each of the SmarterMeasure discussion topics and then respond to at least one classmate.
 Post should be at least three sentences.
 Discussions do not auto grade like the assessment.
 Instructors will need to grade them manually as in any other course discussion.

 In the last week of the course, student will complete the SmarterMeasure Student Feedback Survey on their experience.
 The reason it is at the end of the course is so that students have had time to reflect on what they have learned.
 The survey asks students questions about their experience with the content overall and then also their opinion of the seven scales.
 The survey is not a standard item in the grade book.
 This could be an opportunity for instructors to provide students with extra credit (that is if extra credit is a practice they use in their courses).
 Students can provide proof of survey completion by printing their confirmation screen after completing the survey.

-Students and instructors have an opportunity to contribute to the SmarterMeasure research being conducted at APSU by Distance Education.
+Students have an opportunity to contribute to the SmarterMeasure research being conducted at APSU by Distance Education.
 The informed consent process is where potential research participants can agree or disagree to be included in the research study.
-Students will experience the informed consent process as part of the Week 1 content prior to beginning the SmarterMeasure assessment.
+Students will receive the informed consent in D2L as part of the Week 1 content prior to beginning the SmarterMeasure assessment.
 The text of the student's informed consent form is viewable to instructors.
-Instructors will receive their informed consent form at the end of the semester with their SmarterMeasure Instructor Feedback Survey.

-It is important to note that participation in the research is voluntary, confidential, and will not affect students' grades or instructors' status with APSU.
-Only the researchers will know whether students and instructors have approve or declined participation.
+It is important to note that participation in the research is voluntary, confidential, and will not affect students' grades.
+Only the researchers will know whether students have approve or declined participation.
 No additional work is required to participate in the research.
-Researchers will simply include approved student and instructor SmarterMeasure information in the research study.
+Researchers will simply include approved student SmarterMeasure information in the research study.
 Identification information will be excluded in research findings.

 If you have questions about this research, please contact Distance Education's Crystal Faulkner at firstname.lastname@example.org.
 Additionally, please find below an excerpt from the approved Institutional Review Board application regarding the purpose of the SmarterMeasure research.